OpenSmartEnvironment/ose-media/README.md

 ## Platforms
 OSE is being developed in JavaScript on the following platforms.
 - Node.js (>0.10) running on Debian Jessie and Raspbian
-- recent versions of Firefox
-- recent versions of Chromium/Chrome
+- Firefox 37 or newer with Web Components enabled

-It, however, probably also works with other recent browsers and Linux distributions.
+It, however, probably also works with other Linux distributions.

 ## Package description
 The Media package implements a general media player into your environment.
-It makes use of various media applications.
-The logic of controlling these applications is contained in separate packages ([ose-pa], [ose-videolan]).
+Together with other OSE packages (e.g. [ose-pa], [ose-videolan] and [ose-dvb]), it can be used to create a multi-instance media application.

 See [Media player example].